Solana trading bots guide (2026 edition)

 Parse data where the action happens

-Forget polling every 500ms.
-Your bot needs to subscribe to relevant data and act as soon as the event hits.
+Forget polling every 500 ms. Your bot needs to subscribe to relevant data and act as soon as the event hits.
+For example:

-• Use Geyser or Solana Labs pubsub to watch for new Raydium pools;
+• Use Yellowstone Geyser gRPC to watch for new Raydium pools, filtered server-side

 And keep your processing async and batched—don't block on-chain reactions with extra logic or DB writes.